Miss Arkansas

 The Miss Arkansas competition is the pageant that selects the representative for the state of Arkansas in the Miss America pageant.
 Arkansas has won the Miss America title three times (1964, 1982, 2017).

-Ebony Mitchell of Harrison was crowned Miss Arkansas 2022 on June 18, 2022, at Robinson Center Auditorium in Little Rock.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022.
+Kennedy Holland of Greenwood was crowned Miss Arkansas 2025 on June 14, 2025, at Robinson Center Auditorium in Little Rock.
+She will compete for the title of Miss America 2026.

 Gallery of past titleholders

 Results summary

 The following is a visual summary of the past results of Miss Arkansas titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.